Welcome to Dr Purnell & Partners

-All New Patients require a New Patient Medical Check with our Practice Nurse before joining our surgery, You will need to bring along your registration forms and a urine sample.
+All New Patients require a New Patient Medical Check with our Health Care Assistant before joining our surgery, You will need to bring along your registration forms and a urine sample.
 These can be obtained from our receptionists.
-Please ensure all forms are fully completed (including your NHS number, which can be obtained from your previous surgery) before attending for your medical with the Practice Nurse.
+Please ensure all forms are fully completed (including your NHS number, which can be obtained from your previous surgery) before attending for your medical with our Health Care Assistant.
 You will also be required to bring along some form of photographic ID which we can photocopy.

 We would like your permission to Share

 Your care service (which can include GP practice, child health, community services, palliative care, urgent care and more), uses a computer system which allows GP's, consultants, nurses and other health care professionals to record patient information securely.
 Information will not be shared without patients consent, please complete the attached consent form and return to the surgery, forms are also available from our reception.
 Please see attached leaflet, information and cosent form.